Misprint corrected – Paul has been changed to Raul in this archive version.

 Raul's hand flew forward and Namona reeled under the

-Kirk started toward Paul, but the Doctor restrained
+Kirk started toward Raul, but the Doctor restrained

 "Fool!"
 Raul turned to El Donna.
 "See that she is